TomasLukes/scrimba-solo-projects/03_triviathon/README.md

 ## Last update:

-- 07/05/2023 - Project will be styled with Tailwind
+- 14/05/2023 - After implementation of Tailwind and Material UI, project is done for now